European Union (Referendum) Bill

 Description

-The bill requires a referendum on the UK's EU membership to be held before December 31, 2017.
-The exact date will be set by the Secretary of State via an order approved by both Houses of Parliament before December 31, 2016.
-The question on the ballot paper will be: “Do you think that the United Kingdom should be a member of the European Union?”
-A Welsh version will also be included.
+The referendum must take place before December 31, 2017, with the specific date set by the Secretary of State via order before December 31, 2016.
+Parliament must approve this date.
+The question on the ballot paper will be: "Do you think that the United Kingdom should be a member of the European Union?".

 Government Spending